AshaiRey/ESP-Assistant/README.md

 ![VoicePuck-bottom](https://github.com/user-attachments/assets/b499539f-c70a-4596-942c-3c0e93b9055e)

 For comparison this is a Voice puck with with a dark cover which is perforated to let the light shine through.
-Left the Google home version, right the ESP Assistand
+Left the Google home version, right the ESP Assistant

 ![VoicePuck-GoogleHome](https://github.com/user-attachments/assets/5bf028dc-2269-41cd-9bdd-1a9a011f9e1a)

 You can choose your cover freely.
 This one has a light wooden vineer cover.